atulchan1/homevision-project/README.md

 In this case only 20 images from the first 2 pages will be downloaded.

+The downloaded images are saved in project/images/ folder

 You can also run  the app  as below cd project
 ./gradlew clean build